 Usually the first and most prominent word on a German wine label ends in er.
 The root of the word you see indicates the Dorf of origin.
 For example, a popular German white wine in the USA is "Piesporter."
 People speak of it as a brand name for a specific wine.
 Actually, the only thing that Piesporter indicates is that the wine comes from the Dorf named Piesport.
 There are a number of vineyards in Piesport, all producing individual and distinctive wines but all calling themselves Piesporter, and rightfully so.

 The exception that proves this rule is the photo above.
 The biggest letters are reserved for what appears to be the house brand, Pieroth Blue.
 The wine isn't blue, the bottle is.
-The only finding for Burg Lay on internet maps is for Burg Layer Strasse in Rümmelsheim, a Dorf about 50 miles east of Frankfurt a/Main.
-On that street you'll find the Manfred Pieroth winery as you drive southeast toward Nahestrasse.
+Burg Layer indicates that the wine is from the Burg Layen part of Rümmelsheim, a mini Dorf about 50 miles east of Frankfurt a/Main.
+On Burg Layer Strasse you'll find the Pieroth winery as you drive southeast toward Nahestrasse.
 If you look at the satelite map you'll see plenty of vineyards.
 They are easy to spot because the vines are all planted in straight rows.
 It looks like green corduroy from outer space.

 Schlosskapelle is translated as the castle chapel.
 Maybe that is where the monks made it.
 There are a million places called Schlosskapelle in Deutschland.

 By the way, the word Dorf is not seen on the label.
 Dorf is the German word for small town or village.
 Dörfchen is a very small town, like a crossroads.
 Düsseldorf is a big and very lively city on der Rhein, the Rhine River.
 It is Rhenus in Latin but you don't need to know that.